 - Requires no new learning or changes in behavior.

-- The buying process focuses on the product or service.
+- The buying process focuses on the product.

 - Everything remains an insignificant risk.

 - Needs new learning or behaviors carried out by the buyer.

 You might wonder, “Can my clients benefit from the sales if they do not change their behavior?”

 If your answer is a firm “yes” then your sales process already features continuous innovation.
 However, if you answer ‘no’ then the consumer sales approach probably aligns with discontinuous innovation on social media.